canonical/terraform-provider-maas/docs/resources/network_interface_bridge.md

 ### Required

-- `machine` (String) List of MAAS machines' identifiers (system ID, hostname, or FQDN) that will be tagged with the new tag.
+- `machine` (String) The identifier (system ID, hostname, or FQDN) of the machine with the bridge interface.

 ### Optional